My Modern Met independently selects innovative art and design items. We may earn commissions on purchases made through our links. Learn more.

 The Problem We All Live With

 The Problem We All Live With stars Ruby Bridges, a 6-year-old African American girl, on her first day of class.
 Clutching school supplies and clad in a clean white dress, Bridges looks like any other student starting the first grade.
 What surrounds the young girl, however, is not typical.
-Flanked by U.S. Marshals and strolling before a wall covered in racist graffiti and a recently-thrown tomato, it is clear that Bridges' experience is exceptional—and prompted by politics.
+Flanked by U.S. Federal Marshals and strolling before a wall covered in racist graffiti and a recently thrown tomato, it is clear that Bridges' experience is exceptional—and prompted by politics.

 Historical Context

-Following the 1954 Brown v.
-Board of Education Supreme Court decision, Bridges was one of a few students selected to start the desegregation process in New Orleans.
-Bridges was the only one of these children sent to William Frantz School.
+Bridges was the only one of these children sent to William Frantz Elementary School, and her first day of school started on November 14, 1960.
 While her walk to the institution's front doors was marred by a violent mob, Bridges did not buckle under pressure.
-In fact, “she showed a lot of courage,” Charles Burks, one of her Marshal escorts, said.
+In fact, “she showed a lot of courage,” Charles Burks, one of her Federal Marshal escorts, said.
 “She never cried.
 She didn't whimper.
 She just marched along like a little soldier, and we're all very very proud of her.”

 Bridges, however, attributes her mature handling of the situation not to bravery, but to childhood innocence.
 In 2011, she explained: “The girl in that painting at 6 years old knew absolutely nothing about racism—I was going to school that day.
 So every time I see that, I think about the fact that I was an innocent child that knew absolutely nothing about what was happening that day.”